 Civil unrest and political tension

-There has been a significant influx of asylum seekers and refugees entering Serbia, particularly through the border with the former Yugoslav Republic of Macedonia.
+There has been a significant influx of asylum seekers and refugees entering Serbia, particularly through the border with the North Macedonia (Republic of North Macedonia).
 Border control measures can create tensions between authorities and travellers.

 - Avoid large gatherings in border areas.